oveee92/oveee92.github.io/docs/bash_hotkeys.md

 `watch !!` - Run the last command over and over automatically to watch for changes.

+!!! tip

+    There are *a lot* of these "Event designators", starting with `!`, but this is the one I actually use.
+You can also use `!123` for the 123rd entry in your bash history, `!-1` for the latest minus 1 command, etc. The issue is that you won't know for sure what the command represents until you either run it, or expand it with ++esc++ ++ctrl+e++.

 ## Editing

 Commands to make changes to the current work-in-progress command and terminal output.